w3f/Grants-Program/applications/myriad_social.md

 | 2. | Back End: Improve Algorithm | We will update our algorithm to provide a better way to get trending timelines and hashtags so that user can discover current popular timelines/posts/tags, rather than those that have been in the spotlight for some time.|
 | 3. | Performance improvemment | We will do code refactoring and optimization in order to enhance app performance, ensuring a faster and smoother user experience.|

+Optimizing the Myriad Social User and Developer experience for Polkadot standards will allow all Polkadot Ecosystem Users and Developers to enjoy and integrate the Myriad appchain.

 ## Future Plans

-- Myriad social intends to promote the migration process to our community in Telegram, Discord, and other social platforms, as well as working with Octopus to publish the activity in their official channels
+- Myriad social intends to promote the upgrade process to our community in Telegram, Discord, and other social platforms, as well as working with Octopus to publish the activity in their official channels
-- The team will continue working on the Phase 3 (NFT, Social Token, Chat, etc) in the migrated ecosystem on Kusama
+- The team will continue working on the Phase 3 (NFT, Social Token, Chat, etc) in the newly deployed ecosystem on Kusama

 ## Referral Program (optional) :moneybag: